jaredly/fibonacci-tune/Readme.md

 # fibonacci-tune

 Playing around with pisano periods.
+[Here's an ipython notebook](http://nbviewer.ipython.org/urls/github.com/jaredly/fibonacci-tune/releases/download/0.1/Fibonacci.ipynb) w/ code, results, etc. You probably want to read this page first, though.

 ## What is this madness?
 I was actually turned on to this by this [youtube video by numberphile](https://www.youtube.com/watch?v=Nu-lW-Ifyec).
 But I'll give a brief rundown: